Sensory-Cloud/cpp-sdk/README.md

 ```

 This will clone and compile `libsensorycloud` locally to be used in
-applications or other libraries using, i.e., with
+applications or other libraries using:

 ```shell
 target_link_libraries(your_program PRIVATE sensorycloud)